I can't believe I've done an entire year of Wacky Wednesdays and not done a feature on song-poems,

 Another one from the movie is one of the most infamous song-poems out there: "Blind Man's Penis" by John Trubee.
 Unlike Singletary and most other song-poem poets, Trubee purposely wrote strange and outrageous lyrics as a weird prank.
 Sung by Ramsey Kearney, the prank became an oughta-be country classic.
 (I played it on The Santa Fe Opry last week.)

 Here is the title song of that song-poem compilation I reviewed in 2001.
-This is the second version.
-The even more bizarre original version (like this one, sung in falsetto by song-poem superstar Rodd Keith) was rejected by lyrics writer Mary Clignett.
+This is the original versionsung in falsetto by song-poem superstar Rodd Keith.
+This version, which has obvious mixing mistakes was rejected by lyrics writer Mary Clignett and was remixed with the backwards track gone.

 Gene Marshall, who recorded under the name John Muir, delivered this anti-drug message.